A Complete Timeline Of Donald Trump & Nancy Pelosi's Intense Feud

-In the latest installment of the White House's bleak iteration of Punch and Judy show, President Donald Trump and House Speaker Nancy Pelosi are publicly squaring off once again.
+In the latest installment of the White House's bleak iteration of Punch and Judy show, President Donald Trump and House Speaker Nancy Pelosi publicly squared off once again.

-On Sunday, Pelosi stopped by ABC’s “This Week” to make the vague and frankly terrifying claim that Trump has already been “impeached for life,” regardless of whatever shenanigans Senate Majority Leader Mitch McConnell is inevitably planning to pull during the president’s upcoming Senate trial.
+In January, Pelosi stopped by ABC’s “This Week” to make the vague and frankly terrifying claim that Trump has already been “impeached for life,” regardless of whatever shenanigans Senate Majority Leader Mitch McConnell is inevitably planning to pull during the president’s upcoming Senate trial.

 “This president is impeached for life regardless of any gamesmanship on the part of Mitch McConnell,” Pelosi said.
 “There is nothing the Senate can do to ever erase that.”